-- The approximation algorithms performed well in most of the datasets, including the real life dataset.
-AHIST-L-Δ was significantly faster than VOPT over almost all scenarios covered.
-The algorithm AHIST-B also dominated VOPT in most of the scenarios.
-The algorithm GK02 also performed well compared to VOPT specially in the real life dataset. - 2.
-AHIST-L- Δ usually had the largest error amongst the approximation algorithms, but the error was usually below the ε by at least a factor of 15. - 3.
-The algorithm AHIST-L- Δ scaled extremely well and AHIST-B scaled well.
+- (2) AHIST-L- Δ usually had the largest error amongst the approximation algorithms, but the error was usually below the ε by at least a factor of 15. - (3) The algorithm AHIST-L- Δ scaled extremely well and AHIST-B scaled well.
 Both these algorithms performed significantly better than the worst case guarantees (in running time and error).

-Based on the trends we can easily conclude that $AHIST-L-\Delta$ and AHIST-B are attractive options for histogram construction algorithms.
+Based on the trends we can easily conclude that AHIST-L- Δ and AHIST-B are attractive options for histogram construction algorithms.
 Note that AHIST-B is also a bounded space streaming algorithm, which makes it significantly appealing.